Jeregonzalez00/LearningVSC/README.md

 ## 🌟 Contact

 If this repo ever becomes useful for something… awesome! 😎
-For now:
-> “If nothing breaks, you’re not learning enough.” 🧨😂